KhkSpartacus/khkspartacus.github.io/README.md

+# Interactive info board
-# Prototype of an interactive info board for a vocational school's IT department.
+Prototype of an interactive info board for a vocational school's IT department.